sabeerbikba/dev.tools/task.md

 - [ ] Need to use import alias @import
 - [ ] Create Error Boundary for application
    - If internet connection is offline and press any link page shows blank without showing error to resolve:
-      - see online status with navigator api if possible and show error look like -your internet is not work... give better text
+      - when component failed to load, see online status with navigator api if possible and show error look like -your internet is not work... give better text
       - give try again button
       - if still not issue resolved if 3 or more try agians give rise issue button
       - Error page can be stored in localStorage
-- [ ] Cache pages or to make page load faster
-- [ ] Use better variable names
-- [ ] Need to use comments in code
 - [ ] max length of input text is how browser or system can handle
-- [ ] Need to use code standard or limiting in code
-      - if it is good: <<!--** https://github.com/airbnb/javascript **-->>
-      - or use eslint
-- [ ] add author and wiki link
 - [ ] Responsiveness:: create reponsive website using `grid`, `position: fixed;` and `shadcn/ui Resizable` or use lib `react-resizable-panels`
      - <<!--** https://ui.shadcn.com/docs/components/resizable **-->>
      - use manual instead of cli